Pamela Patton

 Profile

 Pamela Patton’s scholarship centers on the visual culture of medieval Spain and its environs, particularly the role of the image in articulating cultural identity and social dynamics among the multiethnic communities of the Iberian Peninsula.
 Central to her work is the exploration of medieval iconographic traditions as uniquely expressive of community ideologies, practices, and folkways critical to modern understanding of the medieval world.
 She has published two monographs: Pictorial Narrative in the Romanesque Cloister (Peter Lang, 2004) and Art of Estrangement: Redefining Jews in Reconquest Spain (Penn State University Press, 2012), the latter the winner of the 2014 Eleanor Tufts Book Award.
-Her edited volumes include Envisioning Others: Race, Color, and the Visual in Iberia and Latin America (Brill, 2016).
+Her edited volumes include Envisioning Others: Race, Color, and the Visual in Iberia and Latin America (Brill, 2016) and the co-edited Iconography Beyond the Crossroads: Image, Meaning, and Method in Medieval Art (Penn State University Press, 2022).

-Before joining Princeton in 2015, Patton was professor and chair of art history at Southern Methodist University, where her recognitions included the President’s Associates Outstanding Faculty Award and a Godbey Author’s Award.
-She is a coeditor of Studies in Iconography, a field editor for Oxford Bibliographies in Art History and a member of the Comité Asesor, Historia del Arte, Consejo Superior de Investigaciones Científicas.
+Before joining Princeton in 2015, Patton was professor and chair of art history at Southern Methodist University.
+She is a coeditor of Studies in Iconography, a field editor for Oxford Bibliographies in Art History, and a member of the Comité Asesor, Historia del Arte, Consejo Superior de Investigaciones Científicas.
 Her scholarship has been supported by fellowships from the Kress Foundation, the National Endowment for the Humanities, and the Spanish Ministry of Culture.

 Teaching Interests